Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Static XML data loader

-If you have lookup data that is based on static enumerations and cannot be changed in runtime, then you can also put it into an XML file, e.g. `enumerations.resx`, and include it as an embedded resource with your code.
+If you have lookup data that is based on static enumerations and cannot be changed in runtime, then you can also put it into an XML file, e.g., `enumerations.resx`, and include it as an embedded resource with your code.
 Xomega Framework provides a class `XmlLookupCacheLoader` that will be able to load this data from your embedded resource file and put it into the global lookup cache.

 The format of the XML data is based on the [Xomega model for static data](../../visual-studio/modeling/static-data), where each lookup table is represented by an `enum` element, which has a list of `item` elements for the actual items, and each item may have some `prop` child elements for its named attributes, as illustrated in the following example.